wadmiraal/wadmiraal.net/jekyll-src/_posts/2014-07-23-write-testable-code-in-drupal-part-2.markdown

 ---
-title: "Write Testable Code In Drupal - Part 2, Purity Is The Answer"
+title: "Write testable code in Drupal - part 2, purity is the answer"
 description: "Writing unit tests in Drupal is slow and complex, which means many projects stay away from unit tests.
 This is the second part in a series to write better, more testable code."
 layout: post
 favorite: false